3. I Hate Camping

 I bared my teeth.

-Just then Frodo stumped into the room, burdened down with four or five more sacks of pasties, which he dropped one by one as he spotted the wizard in the window.
+Just then Frodo stumped into the room, burdened down with four or five more sacks of pastries, which he dropped one by one as he spotted the wizard in the window.

 Gandalf made motions to produce a wily explanation.
 Not quick enough, though.
 Frodo's brows curled and his mouth twisted into a sneer.
 "Out!
 Out!
 Out!
 Trouble us no more!"
-The hobbit nabbed me, spilled my pasties, and Gandalf retreated so swiftly, he toppled backwards and disappeared into the shrubbery.
+The hobbit nabbed me, spilled my pastries, and Gandalf retreated so swiftly that he toppled backwards and disappeared into the shrubbery.

 I admit, though, my curiosity was perked.
 Why ever Gandalf wanted to talk with me, a pampered pet by all appearances, I did not know.
 I really half-hoped to hear what he wanted so badly to say.
 Did he realize that beyond my otter skin, which any French trader would sell his maman for, that there was the munificent me?
 And perhaps I was lonely for some real talk, not Frodo's babble, but real conversation.
 Inside this body, with this weasel-like jaw, English was not doable.
 Well, no. They weren't speaking English.
 It was funny I could understand them in their Common Tongue whatsit.
 Funny – and I did not understand the full implications of this fact till much, much later.

 Am I jumping ahead?
 There wasn't much to-do about leaving on the Quest.
 Frodo packed his stuff, evaded his uncle, and left with the others.
 The end.